Annecy Auvergne-rhone-alpes, France Travel Guide

 The recipes regularly rich and warming, reflecting the mountain environment.
 Emphasis on local ingredients: dairy, cured meats, sturdy vegetables.

-AN iconic Savoyard gratin.
+A traditional Savoyard gratin.
 Sliced potatoes, smoked bacon (lardons), onions, melted Reblochon cheese baked together.
-A wealthy and smooth, golden crust.
+A rich and smooth, golden crust.

 A fun, interactive meal.
 A special heating device melts large wheels of Raclette cheese.
 Scrape melted cheese onto boiled potatoes, cured meats, and cornichons.